xenharmonic-devs/sonic-weave/documentation/tempering.md

 ```
 which we could temper by tagging a `72@` at the end.

 Sometimes the simplest spelling is hard to find.
 You can increase the search radius by passing an integer larger than `1` as the second argument to `respell`.
+E.g. above `60/49` could be further simplified to `49/40` by using `respell([225/224, 1029/1024], 2)`.

 ## Vals in detail
 If you look inside a val such as `12@` by doing `print(simplify(12@))` or `warn(simplify(12@))` inside Scale Workshop, you get `<12 19 28 34 42 44 49 51 54]` or